sethreidnz/redux-react-introduction-tutorial/05-Asyncrounous-Flow.md

 }
 ```

+The function we return has passed to it two store arguments:

+- dispatch
+- getState

-The above example is not very useful but say we turned the `getEmployee` into a function
+This lets us inspect the current state as well as dispatch 0 or more actions.
+The above example is not very useful
-that returns we could call it like this:
+but say we turned the `getEmployee` into a function that returns we could call it like this:

 ``` javascript
 // Actions